-BIT Event bit name Fault symbol Bit Set condition Bit reset condition 0 (LSB) Spare bit SPARE 1 AC Fail AC Fault condition occurs and it is Entire Event Register is cleared when user sends 2 Over Temperature OTP enabled.
-The fault can set "FEVE?" command to read the register.
-3 Foldback FOLD a bit, but when "CLS" and power-up also clear the Fault Event 4 Over Voltage OVP the bit remains Register.
-(The Fault Event 5 Shut Off so set.
-Register is no RST) Register is not cleared by RST) 6 Output Off OFF 7(MSB) Enable ENA
+BIT Event bit name Fault symbol Bit Set condition Bit reset condition 0 (LSB) Spare bit SPARE 1 AC Fail AC Fault condition occurs and it is enabled.
+The fault can set a bit, but when the fault clears the bit remains set.
+Entire Event Register is cleared when user sends 2 Over Temperature OTP enabled.
+"FEVE?" command to "FEVE?" command to read the register.
+3 Foldback FOLD "CLS" and power-up also 4 Over Voltage OVP clear the Fault Event Register.
+(The Fault Event 5 Shut Off so Register is not cleared by RST) 6 Output Off OFF 7(MSB) Enable ENA